 Frank is an office worker – an insurance salesman who recently set up the insurance for the America’s first shopping mall, which opened in nearby Southfield in 1954.
 In the previous week Frank had travelled to Green Bay to see the Packers beat the Lions 20-17.

 And the story slowly unfolds.
 Frank’s brother, Jesse, is the kicking coach for the Lions, part of Buddy Parker’s coaching team.
 The season was to play out unexceptionally for the Lions – 8th of 12 in the NFL.
 Frank’s wife, Mary, worked at the Mariner’s church for several years, before the church made way for the new Civic Centre.
 She was an unexceptional woman but with a strong view of right and wrong.
 She didn’t like Jesse…..
 Jesse had made a pass at her, when Frank had been away at the annual insurance convention in Miami a few years back.
 Frank was completely unaware of this.

 A fiction of course.
 My fiction.
 But for me this is the essence of this photograph.
 It insists on a story.
 And Frankly (sic), it matters not what story.
 The photograph’s power is that it crosses the junction between history and future.

 Barthes once said that cameras are “clocks for seeing”.
 Robert Frank saw it all.
 As Kerouac said in his introduction to “The Americans” – “To Robert Frank, I now give this message: You got eyes.”
 He certainly did.
 Wonderful picture this.
-It conjures up so much, if you would just loiter a little and allow the mind to wander.
+It conjures up so much, if you would just loiter a little and allow the mind to fill in the blanks.